 PTSD can be treated quickly and effectively in the majority of cases.
-Whilst excellent results can often be obtained within just a few sessions, sometimes a longer course of counselling may be helpful, particularly if the trauma is related to years of abuse.
-However, thankfully, treatment ultimately can be just as successful.
+Whilst excellent results can often be obtained within just a few sessions, sometimes a longer course of counselling may be helpful - particularly if the trauma is related to years of abuse.

 The most important message I want you to take away from this article is that you can recover, and you can get your life back together again.
 I have every confidence in you.